junxit/us-congress-bills-117/bill.md

   - **(2)** information relevant to estimating the potential cost of providing such reimbursement;
   - **(3)** the status of the Federal Aviation Administration’s outreach efforts as required under subsection (b); and
   - **(4)** any additional information the Administrator of the Federal Aviation Administration considers appropriate.
+- **(d)** *Authorization of appropriations* The amendments made by this Act shall apply to amounts that first become available in fiscal year 2023 or thereafter.